Garmin Training Readiness: What to Do at Every Score (1-100)

 Recovery time is Garmin's estimate of how many hours you need before your body is ready for another hard effort.
 If you ran a hard interval session yesterday and your watch still shows 36 hours of recovery remaining, that drags the Training Readiness score down.

-Recovery time itself is calculated from your workout's EPOC (excess post-exercise oxygen consumption) — essentially how much metabolic disturbance the session caused — combined with your current fitness level.
+Recovery time itself is calculated from your workout's EPOC (excess post-exercise oxygen consumption) - essentially how much metabolic disturbance the session caused - combined with your current fitness level.
+For a deeper look at how this countdown works and when to trust it, see our Recovery Time guide.

 Recent Training Load (Moderate Influence)

 Your short-term training load relative to your long-term fitness level matters.
 Garmin looks at the balance between your acute load (last 7 days) and chronic load (last 4 weeks).
+For a complete breakdown of how Garmin tracks and categorizes your training load, see our Training Load explained guide.

 If you have been ramping volume or intensity faster than your fitness base supports, Training Readiness will reflect that imbalance.
 This is the metric that catches overreaching before it becomes overtraining.